hcarnes/hcarnes.github.io/_posts/2017-12-19-hannahoke.markdown

 published:  true
 redirect_from: "/coming_soon"
 ---
 I don't always have time to karaoke as much as I would like, but I did carve out time to create a KaraokeBar class.
-It was a fun way to implement the concept of private methods and review more OO Ruby.
+It was a fun way to implement the concept of private methods and review more OO Ruby!

 Each instance of KaraokeBar is initialized with an instance variable of `@queue = []` to store singers as they sign up and `@song_history` to store each song that has already been performed.
 There is also an `attr_reader` for `:queue`, so that we can add singers to the queue and get access to the array of singers.